 Next, add an egg, vanilla, and the sugars and blend well.

 Fold in chopped walnuts.
 If you are not a walnut fan but do like pecans, some toasted pecans would work wonderfully.
+(Chocolate chips are another delicious option for adding another layer of flavor.)

-Let the muffins cool and then enjoy!
-They are a great snack, dessert, or breakfast treat.
+These moist banana nut muffins are a great snack, dessert, or breakfast treat.
 Basically, you can have one whenever you want!

 While banana nut muffins are delicious and made with real bananas, because of the addition of sugar and butter, they should not be considered a “healthy” option.